jcervas/teaching/2023-2024/class-cmu-84-352/lecture-slides/The-Right-to-Vote.md

 ## High Point of Democracy

 - “The democratic principle… reached its culmination about 1850.”
-  - **- Atlantic Monthly**
+  - *Atlantic Monthly*
 - The high tide of faith in democracy in the United States was reached at mid-century in the 1800s; thereafter it ebbed.

-## Immigrants
+## Immigrants in the 1850s

+- **First Targets of Shifting Political Mood:**
-> - The first targets of the nation’s shifting political mood in the
+  - In the 1850s, working-class immigrants, especially from Ireland, became the first targets of the nation’s shifting political mood.
->   1850s were working-class immigrants, especially those from Ireland
-> - Although foreshadowed by the public debates of the 1840s, a
->   full-blown *nativist* movement surfaced only during the following
->   decade, precipitated by an extraordinary surge in immigration after
->   1845
+- **Surge in Immigration:**
->   - Between 1845 and 1854, nearly three million foreigners arrived,
->     equal to roughly 15 percent of the population in 1845; in 1854
+  - Between 1845 and 1854, nearly three million foreigners arrived, equal to roughly 15 percent of the population in 1845.
->     alone, the flow reached a record high of 427,833, a figure that
+  - In 1854 alone, immigration reached a record high of 427,833.
->     would not be surpassed until the 1870s
+- **Irish Population in Boston and New York:**
-> - **By the mid-1850s, more than one-fifth of all residents of Boston
->   and New York were Irish-born**
+  - By the mid-1850s, more than one-fifth of all residents of Boston and New York were Irish-born.

-## Immigrants, settlers
+## Immigrant Settlers

+- **Encouragement of Foreign-Born Settlers:**
-> - In the 1850s, foreign-born settlers were not only welcomed to the
->   United States but often *encouraged* to participate in politic
+  - In the 1850s, foreign-born settlers were welcomed in the U.S. and encouraged to participate in politics.
+- **Voting Laws for Non-Citizens:**
-> - Laws permitting declarant non-citizens to vote after a limited
->   residence period were passed in Wisconsin, Minnesota, Michigan,
->   Indiana, Oregon, Kansas, and Washington territory between 1848 and
+  - Laws permitting declarant non-citizens to vote after a limited residence period were passed in several states and territories between 1848 and 1859.
->   1859.
->   - All of these states were predominantly *agricultural*, thinly
->     *populated* , and hoping to encourage *settlement*
+  - These states were predominantly agricultural, thinly populated, and hoping to encourage settlement.
->   - their immigrant populations, actual and prospective, consisted
->     primarily of farmers
+  - their immigrant populations, actual and prospective, consisted primarily of farmers

-## Immigrants, workers
+## Immigrant Workers

+- **Challenges Faced by Workers:**
-> - Workers, however, were a different story
+  - Workers, however, faced different challenges.
-> - They were generally poor
->   - they crowded into densely populated, urban neighborhoods
+  - They were generally poor, crowded into densely populated urban neighborhoods, and often depicted as rowdy.
->   - they were commonly depicted as rowdy rather than “upright,
->     honorable, and industrious”
->   - most were Irish Catholic.
+  - Most were Irish Catholic.
-> - Although their labor was welcome and there was substantial sympathy
->   for the desperate poverty that had impelled them to emigrate, their
->   *religion*, *ethnicity*, and *class* converged to cast doubt on
+- **Doubts About Desirability:**
->   their *desirability* as members of the polity
+  - Despite their welcome labor, doubts about their desirability as members of the polity arose due to their religion, ethnicity, and class.

 ## Nativism

+- **Suspicion of Immigrants:**
-> - Some natives regarded recently arrived immigrants, *even citizens*,
->   as insufficiently tutored in American values and the workings of
+  - Some native-born Americans regarded recently arrived immigrants, *even citizens*, as insufficiently tutored in American values and democracy.
->   American democracy
+- **Anti-Catholic Sentiment:**
-> - Others feared that Catholics were controlled by the Pope and would
->   seek to undermine Protestant society.
+  - Concerns included fears that Catholics were controlled by the Pope and would undermine Protestant society.
+- **Corruption Allegations:**
-> - Charges that immigrants corrupted elections by voting illegally and
+  - Charges of immigrants corrupting elections through illegal voting and vote-selling were common.
->   selling their votes were commonplace, as were stories of politically
->   motivated mass naturalizations in the days before elections
+  - Mass naturalizations before elections were also reported.

 ## Trump equivlent (there’s always one it seems)